scraccio/wordleRipoff/README.md

 # wordleRipoff.github.io
-Casually recreated a worse version of Wordle
+Casually recreated a worse version of Wordle.
+Guess a random word in 5 attempts.